MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-overview.md

 1. The extent is merged with other extents.
 When the extents being merged are small, Kusto actually carries out an ingestion process on them, called **rebuild**.
 Once extents reach a certain size, merging is done only for indexes.
 The extents' data artifacts in storage aren't modified.
-1. The merged extent (possibly one that tracks its lineage to other merged extents, and so on) is eventually dropped becasue of a retention policy.
+1. The merged extent (possibly one that tracks its lineage to other merged extents, and so on) is eventually dropped because of a retention policy.
    When extents are dropped based on time (older x hours / days), then the creation date of the newest extent inside the merged one is used in the calculation.

 ## Extent Creation time